 I'm a young guy based here in sunny Perth, Western Australia.

 Over the past few years, I've been on a journey that has taken me through business, media, public speaking and freelance.
-I've found opportunities to try my hand at lots of different skill sets and found a lot of things I'm no good at (sports being #1) but some areas I really enjoy as well.
+I've found opportunities to try my hand at lots of different skill sets and found a lot of things I'm no good at (sports being at the top of that list) but some areas I really enjoy as well.

 I discovered a pattern.